Chromecast doesn’t have any remote control, but if you have got an old Android phone, then check out the steps to make your Chromecast remote.

 For conserving the battery life and the home screen, head on to delete the apps that are not related to any photos, music, and videos, and also which doesn’t provide any Chromecast support.
 The simplest you can approach is to unlock the Settings, then head to the Apps menu and then scroll via the “Download” apps list to remove anything that is not related to the media.

-Well, some of the built-in apps don’t permit to uninstall them, but you can head to at least select the “Disable” option via the same menu on the mobile devices running the 4.0 version or higher.
-You can head to the “All” section of the apps menu for disabling the apps, as all the apps may not cover.
+Well, some of the built-in apps don’t permit you to uninstall them, but you can head to at least select the “Disable” option via the same menu on the mobile devices running the 4.0 version or higher.
+You can head to the “All” section of the apps menu for disabling the apps, as all the apps may not cover them.

 Step 2- Desynchronizing the accounts